Frikderbaumkuchen/Friks-Automaton-Attachments/README.md

 I own nothing here.
 I copied things I found online and modified them to fit my needs.

 I only use this repository for our personal Campaign.
-If you want you stuff removed, please contact me.
+If you want your stuff removed, please contact me.

 Grappling Gun by [CamunonZ](https://www.reddit.com/r/DnD/comments/yonu1h/art_item_wristmounted_grappling_hook_a_wacky_but/)